adfinis/virtesk/doc/virtesk-tc-tools.rst

     [test@testsystem ~]$ ssh-keygen
     Generating public/private rsa key pair.
-    Enter file in which to save the key (/home/test/.ssh/id_rsa): amoothei-thinclient-ssh-private-key-id_rsa Enter passphrase (empty for no passphrase):
+    Enter file in which to save the key (/home/test/.ssh/id_rsa): virtesk-thinclient-ssh-private-key-id_rsa Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
-    Your identification has been saved in amoothei-thinclient-ssh-private-key-id_rsa.
+    Your identification has been saved in virtesk-thinclient-ssh-private-key-id_rsa.
-    Your public key has been saved in amoothei-thinclient-ssh-private-key-id_rsa.pub.
+    Your public key has been saved in virtesk-thinclient-ssh-private-key-id_rsa.pub.
     The key fingerprint is:
     5a:e2:d3:2e:be:dd:b4:ea:f7:bd:7b:a3:52:7f:a5:14 test@testsystem
     The key's randomart image is: